bjpop/gurita/docsrc/plotting.rst

 .. code-block:: text

-   hatch scatter -x sepal_length -y petal_length --hue species < iris.csv
+   gurita scatter -x sepal_length -y petal_length --hue species < iris.csv

-Hatch will save the output plot in a file called ``scatter.sepal_length.petal_length.species.png``.
+Gurita will save the output plot in a file called ``scatter.sepal_length.petal_length.species.png``.

 .. note::

-   Hatch will avoid using the name of a file that already exists when choosing a default output file name for a plot.
+   Gurita will avoid using the name of a file that already exists when choosing a default output file name for a plot.

-   For example, if the file ``count.class.png`` already exists in the current directory Hatch will try to find a new unique name by appending a number, e.g. ``count.class_1.png``.
+   For example, if the file ``count.class.png`` already exists in the current directory Gurita will try to find a new unique name by appending a number, e.g. ``count.class_1.png``.
 If that file name exists it will increment the number and try again, e.g. ``count.class_2.png``, and so on.

    This avoids overwriting an existing file by accident.

-   If you don't want this behaviour then you can specify a file name yourself and Hatch will write the plot to that file regardless of whether it already exists.
+   If you don't want this behaviour then you can specify a file name yourself and Gurita will write the plot to that file regardless of whether it already exists.

 Specifying an output file name explicitly